abilioesteves/hydra-init-client/README.md

 This script/lib takes care of creating the Whisper client in case it does not exist.

-Given that, when firing up your client app, you'll need to provide a `client-id`, a `client-secret`, a `login-redirect-uri`, a `logout-redirect-uri` and Whisper's endpoint `whisper-url`.
+Given that, when firing up your client app, you'll need to provide a `client-id`, a `client-secret`, a `login-redirect-url`, a `logout-redirect-url` and Whisper's endpoint `whisper-url`.

 The scopes that your application is able to ask for when issuing tokens are set via the `scopes` variable.

 You can also define the level of event logging by setting the variable `log-level`.

-After making sure the client exists in the Whisper instance, this utility starts a client_credentials flow and emits a new Access Token (in case the client has defined a client-secret).
+After making sure the client exists in the Whisper instance, this utility starts a `client_credentials` flow and emits a new Access Token (in case the client has defined a client-secret).

 When a client-secret is empty, the client is assumed to be public and can only perform Authorization Code flow with PKCE.
 Read the [RFC 7636](https://tools.ietf.org/html/rfc7636) for more info.